lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     jump SELF loop

     write_data decorated.data

-..  container:: justify

 Here, a different *lammpstrj* file is created for each step of the loop to avoid creating dump files with varying numbers of atoms, which VMD can't read.

-..  container:: justify

 Once the simulation is over, it can be seen from the *species.log* file that all the created hydrogen atoms reacted with the :math:`\text{SiO}_{2}` structure to form surface groups (such as hydroxyl (-OH) groups).

 ..  code-block:: lammps